radiantearth/stac-spec/api-spec/filters.md

 consume json.
 This allows clients to support filtering without additional tools.
 So the core filters will be JSON based.
 The search enpoint will accept application/json format queries, and GET on the collection will support URL encoded JSON.
 POST search the is recommended way to filter results to avoid the URL encoding issues that can happen with GET.
+POST on the /search endpoing is more RESTful than POST on the items collection.
+POST on the items collection is reserved for adding new records to the collection.
+We don't treat /search as a colletion, so returning results from a POST search is acceptable.

 Searching using POST will accept a JSON object where the top level keys are specifying which type of filter to apply.
 Those same top level key names can be used as query string parameters for the GET request.
 Items in the collection